 Discussion

 This is, to our knowledge, the first study to use ecological niche modeling to investigate niche evolution in tropical carnivorous plants.
-Our ENMs predicted potential distribution of Nepenthes species with significant confidence (p<0.05), indicating that Nepethes species occur in predictable abiotic environmental conditions.
+Our ENMs predicted potential distribution of Nepenthes species with significant confidence (p<0.05), indicating that Nepenthes species occur in predictable abiotic environmental conditions.
 This environment has contributed and still plays an important role in determining geographic distributions within the genus.
 Furthermore, our results confirm that mountain endemics maintain a more narrow distribution than lowland species within the genus, which is to be expected because the surface area of mountains is smaller than lowland surface areas.
 The four Nepenthes highland species studied are present in the mountainous regions of Malaysia and Papua New Guinea whereas the lowland species are more expansive across all of Southeast Asia.
-The lowland species are also more likely to occur in the same geographic space, which is confirmed by personal observations and by McPherson (2009) as they often co-occur in dense clusters.
+The lowland species are also more likely to occur in the same geographic space, which is confirmed by personal observations and by McPherson (2009), as they often co-occur in dense clusters.
 PCA analyses for lowland species confirm this with large overlap in ecological space (Figure 3).
 The predicted distribution ranges are as expected, although actual distributions are not likely to occupy all of the area predicted by the model due to human development, geographic or dispersal barriers.

 The distribution range for Nepenthes had a tumultuous and eventful geological history, including many changes in sea level and climate within the Pleistocene epoch (Hall 1998).
 Our results show that highland sister-species show less ecological and geographic (Table 3) overlap than lowland species.
 Highland species pairs, then, might be expected to have more conservative niches and therefore overlap more in their climatic and soil suitability.
 Consistent with this, the background test shows evidence that the highland clade-pairs have conservative niches (Table 3), i.e. are significantly more similar to each other than can be expected given the environmental conditions available to them.
 These findings support our hypothesis that highland species may have undergone allopatric speciation as evidenced in other mountain endemics (Kozak and Wiens 2006).
 Both the niche identity test and PCA for highland species show that there is divergence in niches, however, these tests are not representative of the conditions involved with allopatric species.
 The background test is a more appropriate test of divergence for the highland sister-pairs because it takes into account the environment available to each species.
-Furthermore, the identity test has been identified in other studies as being too strict in that it rejects similarity of two species only if they tolerate the exact same set of environmental variables and have these same variables available to them (Couvreur et al. 2011, Jakob et al. 2010), which is unlikely the case in allopatric speciation.
-It has been argued that using current locality records might not account for actual ranges when speciation occurred (Losos and Glor 2003), however, major range changes in Nepenthes is unlikely due to dispersal constraints.
+Furthermore, the identity test has been identified in other studies as being too strict in that it rejects similarity of two species only if they tolerate the exact same set of environmental variables and have these same variables available to them (Couvreur et al. 2011, Jakob et al. 2010), which is unlikely to be the case in allopatric speciation.
+It has been argued that using current locality records might not account for actual ranges when speciation occurred (Losos and Glor 2003), however, major range changes in Nepenthes are unlikely due to dispersal constraints.